 HH= the UTC time of the forecast run;

 20for West forecasts & Canada forecasts using 00 UTC met,

 14for East forecasts & Canada forecasts using 18 UTC met

 Google Earth KMZ files and raw data NetCDF files for archived forecasts can be downloaded directly by appending the following file names to the forecast URL patterns (above).

 - Google Earth KMZ file:

 - Raw data NetCDF file:

 Do you have a question about these forecasts?
 Check out the FAQ ...

-BlueSky Canada smoke forecasts are considered experimental because they are produced by a system that is an ongoing research project and subject to uncertainties in weather forecasts, smoke dispersion and fire emissions.
-For example, the system uses satellite detections to locate fires.
+BlueSky Canada smoke forecasts are considered experimental because they are produced by a system that is an ongoing research project and subject to uncertainties in fire emissions, weather forecasts and smoke dispersion.
+For example, the system uses satellite imaging to locate fires.
 If there is cloud cover or smoke that obscures the detection of fires from space, the resulting smoke from these fires will not be accounted for in the forecasts.

 Current operations supported by: